 With this in mind, in the book, David Epstein categorizes our current playground as “Martian tennis.”

-People kind of know how to play the game but they are not absolutely sure.
-Actually, no one really knows the rules as they constantly change.
+People kind of know how to play the game but they are not absolutely sure about all the specifics involved.
+Actually, no one really knows the rules because they constantly change.
 That’s why you need to continuously adapt.

 And how you can do this?

 That’s right, by reading about different ideas, concepts and trying out different things.

 That’s why online gurus constantly nag about going outside of your comfort zone.
 And it makes sense.
 When you’re more often in fields you don’t know anything about, you’ll get better at playing Martian tennis.

 “Pretending the world is like golf and chess is comforting.
 It makes for a tidy kind-world message, and some very compelling books.”
 David Epstein